Researchers say it was easy to take people’s data from Facebook — and easy to keep it

 Rieder isn’t alone in his thinking.

-“I think this was a disaster waiting to happen,” said Bart Preneel, a professor at Catholic University of Leuven, in Belgium, who co-wrote the 2017 paper, “Collateral damage of Facebook Apps.”
+“I think this was a disaster waiting to happen,” said Bart Preneel, a professor at the Catholic University of Leuven, in Belgium, who co-wrote a 2017 paper, “Collateral Damage of Facebook Apps.”

 Published by the International Association for Cryptologic Research, the paper offered a window into how a political data broker like Cambridge Analytica could have turned the survey answers of 270,000 willing participants into a political weapon armed with the personal information of 50 million Americans.